rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

     -   Walter Dubislav, Alexander Herzberg, Kurt Grelling, Carl Gustav Hempel, Richard von Mises, and David Hilbert.
 -   Reichenbach, H. (1936).
 Logistic empiricism in Germany and the present state of its problems. [^Reichenbach1936]
+-   Rescher, N. (2006).
+The Berlin School of logical empiricism and its legacy. [^Rescher2006]
 -   Creath, R. (2017).
 [Logical empiricism](https://plato.stanford.edu/entries/logical-empiricism). [^Creath2017b]
 -   Milkov, N. (2013).
 The Berlin Group and the Vienna Circle: Affinities and divergences. [^Milkov2013]